 Course errors receive a negative score but may be remedied before passing through the entry/approach flags of the next obstacle to avoid disqualification.
-The obstacle does not need to be re-performed in its entirety if the error can be corrected without re-riding the entire obstacle.
+To avoid disqualification, the obstacle must be performed again in its entirety (including entry/exit markers if present) before passing through the entry markers of the next obstacle.
+This may require replacing an obstacle part (e.g., a cup) in its original position before restarting the obstacle.